-The Nile Journey
+The Nile Journeys

 In collaboration with Makouk, the Nile journeys present you, Nalubalee, a cooperative cardgame where players learn about the Nile ecosystem as they collect creatures of the Nile, create sets, and flip the map tiles as they sail down the river using magical items.
 Available here!